Deep Kernel Representation for Image Reconstruction in PET: Computer Simulation Validation

-Fig. \ref{fig:3} shows the reconstructed images for an early frame \#2 and a late frame \#24 by different reconstruction algorithms with 60 iterations.
-The results of image SNR are included.
-The proposed deep kernel method achieved a better image quality with higher SNR as compared to other three methods, especially in the blood region in frame 2 and in the tumor region in frame 24.
-The DIP method generally led to oversmooth images.
+Fig. \ref{fig:Rec} shows the ground-truth activity images and reconstructed images by different reconstruction methods for frame 5 (an early 2-s frame, low count level), frame 15 (a middle 2-s frame, low count level) and frame 55 (a late 1-min frame, relatively high count level), respectively.
+The results of image MSE in dB are included.
+The kernel-based methods ((d) and (e)) both achieved a better image quality with lower MSE as compared to the methods without kernel ((b) and (c)).
+The DIP method \cite{Gong2019} suppressed noise well but also resulted in over-smoothness.
+The proposed deep kernel method achieved a better image quality with lower MSE as compared to other three methods thanks to the \txtb{improved} attention weights embedded in the learned kernel matrix $\K$.

-Fig. \ref{fig:4} shows the SNR plots of frame 2 and frame 24 by varying the iteration number in each reconstruction algorithm.
-Fig. \ref{fig:5} further shows the SNR results of all different time frames at iteration 60.
-The DIP method was only comparable to the conventional kernel method for dynamic PET image reconstruction.
+Fig. \ref{fig:MSE}(a-c) further show the image MSE plots of frame 5, frame 15 and frame 55 by varying the iteration number in each reconstruction algorithm.
+For the DIP reconstruction, the results of the first iteration were always better due to \txtb{the use of four sub-iterations} for the tomographic reconstruction step in the ADMM algorithm.
+The proposed deep kernel method demonstrated a substantial improvement at all later iterations over the conventional kernel method and the DIP method.

+The MSE results of all time frames are shown in Fig. \ref{fig:MSE}(d).
+Here shown are the best MSE (over different iterations) for each frame in different methods.
+Error bars were calculated over 20 noisy realizations.
+The DIP method showed an unstable behavior across different frames.
 In contrast, the deep kernel demonstrated a significant improvement over other methods.

+\txtb{Note that image MSE is only an indicator of global image quality and does not reflect task-specific evaluation.
+Its weakness is compensated by the ROI quantification results presented in the next subsection.}